-- Ensure that FlyCapture2.dll is installed in the same directory as UpdatorGUI3. - Download the firmware file from our downloads site.
+- Ensure that FlyCapture2.dll is installed in the same directory as UpdatorGUI3. - Download the firmware file from the Support page Resources tab for the product.

 Warning!
 Do not disconnect the camera during the firmware update process.

 To upgrade the firmware using FlyCapture: